 From the Editors

-Our quarterly journal online makes available are all of our editorials and tables of contents dating back to 1974.
+We are pleased to introduce you to aspects of our quarterly journal online.
+Available are all of our editorials and tables of contents dating back to 1974.
 There is also supplemental material, such as recent recognition of our colleague, Paul Takagi, including an archive of his work.
-His latest book is also available.
 See Tony Platt's commentary on the Pelican Bay hunger strike and his testimony before the California Senate Judiciary Committee relative to historical lessons to be drawn from the eugenics movement in the United States and Europe.
 For teachers, we have compiled the classroom materials that have appeared in our pages and added some new ones.

 We hope you will subscribe to the print version, and we offer first-time online visitors a discount.
 Many of our articles dating to 1986 are available in Adobe Acrobat (pdf) format upon request for $4.00 each as e-mail attachments.
 This way, you can put together collections of articles specific to your research, using our subject index; this is the only way to obtain articles from out-of-print issues.
 (Publishers and copy services wishing to reprint or reproduce this material in any form must contact Social Justice for permissions instructions.)